lidarYULI/CAS-Clumping-Index-Products/README.md

 <img src="https://github.com/CUGLiving/Clumping-Index-Products/blob/main/softwareShots/daily.jpg" height='300px' width='200px'/> <img         src="https://github.com/CUGLiving/Clumping-Index-Products/blob/main/softwareShots/monthly.jpg" height='300px' width='200px'/> <img         src="https://github.com/CUGLiving/Clumping-Index-Products/blob/main/softwareShots/yearly.jpg" height='300px' width='200px'/>
 </p>

-3) You can select the spatial scale to export or view the product, and then new final buttons will appear.
+3) Select to get global or regional products.

 <img src="https://github.com/CUGLiving/Clumping-Index-Products/blob/main/softwareShots/dailyImg.jpg" width="500px">

-4) After clicking 'View,' the corresponding image named by its date will be added to the map.
+4) Click 'View,' the corresponding image named by its date will be added to the map.

 <img src="https://github.com/CUGLiving/Clumping-Index-Products/blob/main/softwareShots/loadLayer.jpg" width="500px">

-5) Due to constraints by GEE, exporting the global extent (60°S–90°N, 180°E–180°W) product will automatically clip it into nine equal-sized pieces.
+5) Click "download", the GEE downloading panel will be appeared.
+Due to constraints by GEE, downloading the global extent (60°S–90°N, 180°E–180°W) product will be automatically divided into nine equal-sized pieces.
 You can set the file name and save folder.

 <p float="left">
 <img src="https://github.com/CUGLiving/Clumping-Index-Products/blob/main/softwareShots/export.jpg" width="500px"> <img src="https://github.com/CUGLiving/Clumping-Index-Products/blob/main/softwareShots/exportSettings.jpg" width="500px">
 </p>

-6) After selecting 'draw a rectangle to export or view,' you can draw one or several rectangles and select one to view or download.
-The small regional image can be downloaded as a single image file to your Google Drive.
+6) When select 'draw a rectangle to export or view,' you can draw one or several rectangles and select one of them to view or download.
+The small regional image can be downloaded directly to your Google Drive.

 <img src="https://github.com/CUGLiving/Clumping-Index-Products/blob/main/softwareShots/regionalExport.jpg" width="500px">

-All input datasets are provided by the GEE Data Catalog except for a fraction of vegetation coverage (FCOVER) and global land cover data.
-The land cover image is a single-year product, and the FCOVER is a monthly product.
+All input datasets are provided by the GEE Data Catalog except for the fraction of vegetation coverage (FCOVER) and global land cover data.
+The land cover image is a single-year product, and the FCOVER is the monthly products.
 We have uploaded the FCOVER up to May 2020.
-Future FCOVER data will be uploaded once the latest product is available.
+The FCOVER data will be continuously uploaded once the latest product is available.
 The land cover product can be acquired at http://bioval.jrc.ec.europa.eu/products/glc2000/glc2000.php and the FCOVER data at https://land.copernicus.vgt.vito.be/PDF/portal/Application.html#Home.

 The products from March 2000 to May 2020 are currently available for download.
-Fortunately, you can still download products outside this date range because the program is designed to automatically use the nearest date-adjacent FCOVER data.
+Fortunately, downloading products outside this date range is still available because the program is designed to automatically detch the date-adjacent FCOVER data.

 There are several instructions, as follows: